KSomkul/Telecom-Customer-Attrition-Prediction/README.md

-## Telecom Customer Churn Prediction Project
+# Telecom Customer Churn Prediction Project

+## Project overview:
 This analysis focuses on the behavior of telecom customers who are more likely to leave the platform.

 We intend to find out the most striking behavior of customers through EDA and later on use some of the predictive analytics techniques to determine the customers who are most likely to churn.